hashicorp/terraform-google-terraform-enterprise/README.md

 `ssl_certificate_name` - Name of the SSL certificate provisioned in GCP

 `node_count` - Number of TFE nodes to provision.
 A number greater than 1 will enable Active/Active

+#### Replicated Deployment

+`tfe_license_secret_id` - The Secret Manager secret which comprises the Base64 encoded Replicated license file.
+The Terraform provider calls this value the secret_id and the GCP UI calls it the name.

+#### Flexible Deployment Options - Docker

+`hc_license` - The raw TFE license that is validated on application startup

+`registry_username` -  The username for the docker registry from which to source the terraform_enterprise container images

+`registry_password` - The password for the docker registry from which to source the terraform_enterprise container images

 ## Module Manifest